Norm convergence of confined fermionic systems at zero temperature: Main results

 \section{Main results}

 In this section, we state the main results of this article.
+Namely, Theorem \ref{theorem 1} and \ref{thm 2}.
 First, we fix the assumptions on the potentials that we work with, as well as fixing the notation to be used throughout this paper.